 Heated Inner Gloves

 If you have a pair of winter motorcycle gloves and just want to add some heating, you could consider buying heated inner gloves.
 The advantage of this approach is that you wear the same trusted motorcycle gloves all year and use the inner gloves only when it’s cold.
-The downside is the bulk of effectively wearing two pairs of gloves, although these ones are very light and easy to put under almost any pair.
+The downside is the bulk of effectively wearing two pairs of gloves.

 Final thoughts